 The remainder of the paper is structured as follows.
-Section 7.2 reviews a stan-144 dard distinction between two forms of accuracy in remembering, namely, truth and 145 authenticity.
-Section 7.3 argues that accuracy in dream memory does not amount to 146 truth.
-Section 7.4 argues that accuracy in dream memory does not amount to authen-147 ticity.
-Section 7.5 introduces a new notion of mnemic accuracy, faithfulness, and 148 applies it to memory for perceiving, memory for imagining, and memory for hal-149 lucinating, in addition to memory for dreaming.
-Section 7.6 brings the paper to a 150 close with a discussion of the implications of adopting an understanding of mnemic 151 accuracy as faithfulness for causalism and simulationism.
-152
+Section 2 reviews a standard distinction between two forms of accuracy in remembering, namely, truth and authenticity.
+Section 3 argues that accuracy in dream memory does not amount to truth.
+Section 4 argues that accuracy in dream memory does not amount to authenticity.
+Section 5 introduces a new notion of mnemic accuracy, faithfulness, and applies it to memory for perceiving, memory for imagining, and memory for hallucinating, in addition to memory for dreaming.
+Section 6 brings the paper to a close with a discussion of the implications of adopting an understanding of mnemic accuracy as faithfulness for causalism and simulationism.

-7.2 Two Kinds of Accuracy: Truth and Authenticity
+2 Two kinds of accuracy: Truth and authenticity

-Let us refer to the event that a dream represents as "the dreamt event" and to the 154 event of dreaming as "the dreaming event".
-The two obvious ways of understanding 155 accuracy in memory for dreams is as accuracy with respect to the dreamt event and 156 accuracy with respect to the dreaming event.
-As noted above, one does not, in an 157 episodic dream memory, remember oneself dreaming-one does not, that is, enter-158 tain a representation of oneself dreaming (for example, asleep in bed).7 Accuracy 159 with respect to the dreaming event must, then, be a matter of accuracy with respect 160 to the experience of dreaming-it must, that is, be a matter of entertaining the same 161 representation again or of entertaining a similar representation.8 These two kinds of 162 accuracy thus boil down to truth and authenticity (Bernecker, 2010).
-As the terms 163 are standardly defined, a memory is true just in case it is accurate with respect to the 164 originally experienced event (that is, it accurately represents that event)9 and is 165
+Let us refer to the event that a dream represents as "the dreamt event" and to the event of dreaming as "the dreaming event".
+The two obvious ways of understanding accuracy in memory for dreams is as accuracy with respect to the dreamt event and accuracy with respect to the dreaming event.
+As noted above, one does not, in an episodic dream memory, remember oneself dreaming-one does not, that is, entertain a representation of oneself dreaming (for example, asleep in bed).
+Accuracy with respect to the dreaming event must, then, be a matter of accuracy with respect to the experience of dreaming-it must, that is, be a matter of entertaining the same representation again or of entertaining a similar

-7Causalists will maintain that a memory that represents the rememberer dreaming is necessarily unsuccessful, simply because one cannot experience oneself dreaming.
+7 Causalists will maintain that a memory that represents the rememberer dreaming is necessarily unsuccessful, simply because one cannot experience oneself dreaming.
 Unlike the causal theory, the simulation theory does not include a condition requiring that the subject previously experienced a remembered event.
 Simulationists will thus grant that it is possible, in principle, for an apparent memory that represents the rememberer dreaming to be successful.
 Even simulationists will, however, take such cases to be highly unusual, and they will not be considered here.